lucky-media/guidelines/pages/team.md

 Wait a sec, time tracking?
 Really?
 No, this is not standard managerial control.
 It's a wonderful tool for allowing employees to better organize their working hours.

-Let's take a few examples for the part-time employees:
+Let's take a few examples for part-time employees:
 - If they work more on a given day, they go earlier the next day.
-- Worked 2 extra hours yesterday, took a break today, will add 2 extra hours tomorrow.
+- Worked 2 extra hours yesterday, took a break today, and will add 2 extra hours tomorrow.
 - They can even take a day off and compensate during the weekend.

 They decide their time management and we expect to see 20 effective hours a week.

-As for the full-time employees, it's impossible to do combinations during the day because we know how hard it is to be concetrated and do brain intensive tasks for long hours.
+As for full-time employees, it's impossible to do combinations during the day because we know how hard it is to be concetrated and do brain-intensive tasks for long hours.
 However, they can also:
 - Take a day off and compensate during the weekend.
 - Or work a few hours less and compensate during the weekend.

 They decide their time management and we expect to see 30 effective hours a week.

 ## Company Culture
-We have always believed that it's our duty to always perform at the highest level, no matter if the client understands the quality we provide or not.
+We believe that we must always perform at the highest level, no matter if the client understands the quality we provide or not.
 That's what we try to instill into our team members as well.

-Our project deadlines are always longer and flexible so we have enough time to produce qualitative work without stressing ourself or our team members.
+Our project deadlines are always longer and flexible so we have enough time to produce quality work without stressing ourselves or our team members.
 We encourage our employees to take their time, have a deep breath, think about the solution, plan their steps and start working at their own pace.
-Every employee has it's strength or weaknesses, and that's very normal for all human beings.
+Every employee has its strength or weaknesses, and that's very normal for all human beings.

 We tell many jokes and have lots of fun.
 But, we always try not to hurt other members' feelings.
 If a team member has a problem with another member, we encourage them to either let it go or let us know about it.